Joseph Baldwin Academy

 Dean, Michelle Wilson

-Prior to coming to the University in 2021, Mrs. Wilson worked with students and families in suburban, urban and rural areas of the greater Kansas City, Missouri area.
-In addition, she spent the majority of her summers working with and directing summer youth camping programs and academies.
+Before joining the University in 2021, Mrs. Wilson worked extensively with students and families across suburban, urban, and rural communities throughout the greater Kansas City, Missouri area.
+She also devoted many of her summers to leading and directing youth camps, programs, and academic enrichment programs.

 Dean of JBA/Summer Programs